Open Education Season 2026: A Capstone Update

 Fall 2025: A Semester of Building and Learning

 This fall semester has been one of prototyping, piloting, and learning from both successes and stumbles.
-As I approach the end of my first full calendar year as the OER Librarian at the University of Texas at Arlington, I'm reflecting on how the work I've done in the past few months is setting the foundation for what comes next: Open Education Season 2026, a six-month research-in-practice initiative that will serve as my capstone for the THECB OER Fellowship.
+As I approach the end of my second calendar year as the OER Librarian at the University of Texas at Arlington (I started in October 2023), I'm reflecting on how the work we've done in the past few months is setting the foundation for what comes next: Open Education Season 2026, a six-month research-in-practice initiative that will serve as my capstone for the THECB OER Fellowship.

 The Badge Program Pilot

-In August, I soft-launched the Open Education Trailblazers Badge Program—a self-paced Canvas course designed to create multiple entry points for students, faculty, staff, and community members to engage with Open Education.
-I advertised it through newsletters and reached out to colleagues across campus who had provided feedback on the program design earlier in the summer.
+In August, we soft-launched the Open Education Trailblazers Badge Program, a self-paced Canvas course designed to create multiple entry points for students, faculty, staff, and community members to engage with Open Education.
+We advertised it through newsletters and reached out to colleagues across campus who had provided feedback on the program design earlier in the summer.

-To kick things off, I ran a Launch Week with a webinar each day covering different aspects of the program.
-I'll be honest: attendance was not what I'd hoped.
-But I have the recordings, I learned what resonated and what didn't, and I gained clarity about what the program needs to succeed.
+To kick things off, we ran a Launch Week with a webinar each day covering different aspects of the program.
+I'll be honest: attendance was not what we'd hoped.
+But we have the recordings, we learned what resonated and what didn't, and we gained clarity about what the program needs to succeed.
 Sometimes the most valuable learning comes from the things that don't go as planned.

-The badge program remains its own initiative—open enrollment, self-paced, available to anyone.
-But through the pilot, I learned that most people need more scaffolding and community support than a self-paced course alone can provide.
+The badge program remains its own initiative—self-paced, with content openly accessible to anyone.
+Currently, UTA students, faculty, and staff can earn badges, and the ultimate goal is to make badge earning available to everyone.
+Upon completion, the course will be added to Canvas Commons so other organizations and institutions using Canvas can access and adapt it for their own communities.
+Through the pilot, I learned that most people need more scaffolding and community support than a self-paced course alone can provide.
 That insight shaped everything that came next.

 The Mini-Grant Pilot

-This fall, I also piloted the Open Education Research & Planning Mini-Grant—a program designed to invite faculty into Open Education not by asking them to immediately adopt or create resources, but by supporting them to explore and evaluate OER in their disciplines.
+This fall, we also piloted the Open Education Research & Planning Mini-Grant, a program designed to invite faculty into Open Education not by asking them to immediately adopt or create resources, but by supporting them to explore and evaluate OER in their disciplines.

-The structure: faculty attend three working sessions throughout the semester where I guide them through the research process, we talk about pedagogy and evaluation, and they work on their own exploration with built-in support.
-At the end, they write a landscape brief sharing what they found, what surprised them, and what their next steps are—whether that's adoption, adaptation, or a thoughtful explanation of why OER doesn't work for their context yet.
+The structure: faculty attend three working sessions throughout the semester where we guide them through the research process, we talk about pedagogy and evaluation, and they work on their own exploration with built-in support.
+At the end, they write a landscape brief sharing what they found, what surprised them, and what their next steps are, whether that's adoption, adaptation, or a thoughtful explanation of why OER doesn't work for their context yet.

-I ran the pilot with 10 participants across multiple disciplines.
+We ran the pilot with 9 participants across multiple disciplines.
 Some were already OER enthusiasts.
 Others were openly skeptical.
-That mix was exactly what I wanted, because skeptics who are willing to explore become the most credible advocates.
+That mix was exactly what we wanted, because skeptics who are willing to explore become the most credible advocates.
 When someone with legitimate concerns investigates and then shares their findings, that narrative carries more weight than any amount of librarian cheerleading.

 Learning from Community